Download the free MC Formula Validation Calculator

 The MCFVC was developed by Honda and programmed by Wenger Engineering.
 MCFVC is programmed in MATLAB, but is compiled as a windows program file.
 It is installed just like any other windows application file, but during the installation process, it installs MATLAB Runtime which runs in the background.
 Once installed on your PC, you can load hydrogen station fueling data into the MCFVC tool for analysis.

 The MCFVC can be used to validate that a hydrogen station is applying the MC Formula fueling protocol, as defined in 2016 version of SAE J2601, correctly.
-It can also be used to assist with the initial programming of MC Formula into a dispenser PLC, as all of the equations are listed and can be copied from the tool, and all the correctly calculated parameters of the MC Formula protocol can be exported to a file, the values of which can then be compared to the station calculated values.
+It can be utilized as a data analysis tool to determine compliance with the MC Formula fault test, protocol function test, and fueling evaluation test requirements as defined in Chapter 10 of CSA HGV 4.3.
+Finally, it can also be used to assist with the initial programming of MC Formula into a dispenser PLC, as all of the equations are listed and can be copied from the tool, and all the correctly calculated parameters of the MC Formula protocol can be exported to a file, the values of which can then be compared to the station calculated values.

 “Wenger Engineering has greatly assisted me in the development of the MC Formula hydrogen fueling protocol.
 They have a high degree of expertise in modeling and programming.
 This expertise assisted me in both the research and development process and also the final production process.
 During the R&D phase, hundreds of computer fueling simulations were conducted to find the best control approach.
 And during the production phase, thousands of fueling simulations were utilized to generate the final map of coefficients which are core to the MC Formula control.
 Wenger Engineering’s programming expertise was essential in the development of the MATLAB based MC Formula Validation Calculator.
 The Wenger Engineering team is focused on customer satisfaction and they are a pleasure to work with.”